rciam/rciam_probes/README.md

 ### RCIAM Health

 RCIAM Health does the following:
-* Checks if the login flow through EGI RCIAM service is up and returns success
+* Checks if the login flow through the AAI Proxy is successful

 #### SAML Login flow
 * The user presses login or follow a symbolic link to the service